-This is a completely valid question and, truth be told, can be a little tricky to figure out.
+You shouldn't feel bad about asking this question, truth be told, it can be tricky to figure out.

-If you’re not exactly sure what to charge, this post should give you a few helpful ideas for how to figure it out.
+If you’re not exactly sure how to price your coaching packages, this post should give you a few helpful ideas for how to figure it out.

-You see, figuring out what to charge should be approached once you know how you want to package and position your programs.
+Figuring out how much you want to charge should only be approached after you know how you want to package and position your programs.

 You could just pick a price, maybe base it on other health coach prices you find via google search, but wouldn’t you like to feel confident about your fees and the value you are providing?